Posted on 8.9.20 by Danielle Ayres

 You can ask your employer to alter your working arrangements to allow you to continue to work and care for your child/children at the same time, or alternate/share the responsibility with your partner/spouse.
 This could include allowing you to work from home or altering your hours / days of work.

-The Government have stated that wherever possible, employee’s should be allowed to work from home.
+The Government still maintain that employee’s should be allowed to work from home, where possible.
 Many employers are going further than this by allowing staff to reduce their days, start work earlier, log on to do work in at weekends or in the evening so that they can balance home and work life better, in the current situation.

 If you think this would be beneficial, the first step is to have a discussion with your employer to explain the situation.
-Any agreement should then be recorded in writing so that there is no confusion as to what is expected and when, and should also be noted as a temporary arrangement only, perhaps for as long as schools and nurseries remain closed, or until the Government say people should return to work, as normal.
+Any agreement should then be recorded in writing so that there is no confusion as to what is expected and when, and should also be noted as a temporary arrangement only, perhaps for as long as schools and nurseries hours remain uncertain.

 If your employer is being resistant, you do have the right to make a formal flexible working request.
 This would be a permanent change to your working arrangements, unless agreed in writing that it is only on a temporary basis.